 I ordered a terrific Indian Curry, and Explorason had a Chicken Fillet Burger.

-A quick trip to the next block for a mini mart and I was armed with nibbles, wine, milk and snacks to last up the rest of the day.
+A quick trip to the next block for a mini-mart and I was armed with nibbles, wine, milk, and snacks to last up the rest of the day.
 We needed to dry off and thaw out – and as we were heading out that next night to meet some ‘Food and Travel Blogger’ friends from 2 Food Trippers who had been staying for a few weeks in Naples, we were going to wait and rely on their expertise as far as Pizza eating.

-Tucked in our cosy room we looked out across Garibaldi Square as the wild weather folded and twisted cheap umbrellas in all directions, and I watched as folks discarded them in the gutter and ran for shelter.
+Tucked in our cozy room we looked out across Garibaldi Square as the wild weather folded and twisted cheap umbrellas in all directions, and I watched as folks discarded them in the gutter and ran for shelter.